How do F-PODs and conventional recorders compare?

 Data volume | Low.
 120GB of F-POD data comprising 18years of continuous logging was collected in the early part of the BlackCeTrends project.
 It contained 400 million cetacean clicks. | High.
 A similar duration would require >600TB of data storage |

 Click detect only | Yes.
-This is the normal mode of operation. | Yes.
-Done using a variable threshold that includes a time constant that can be set at levels (>0.5 ms) that could interfere seriously with any future train detection. |
+This is the normal mode of operation. | Some have this feature with a variable approach that could impede future train detection. |

 Data format | Dedicated file structure that packages metadata with acoustic data to give fast and reliable data management in projects. .FP1 and .FP3 files.
 Open source formats.
-Code to unpack these formats is directly available from the FPOD.exe app. | Standard .wav file formats. |
+Code to unpack these formats is directly available from the FPOD.exe app. | Standard .wav file formats, sometimes via compressed formats. |

 Data features | Summary data on ultrasonic (>17 kHz) clicks and tones only.
 No data on dolphin whistles, etc | Frequency range defined by sampling rate and hydrophone.
 Generally, this will include lower frequencies than the F-PODs so will allow studies of dolphin whistles, broadband calls, low frequency calls, etc. |